ZehGuo/vector-payoff-games/README.md

 regularity conditions, this gives the weight-domain/Nash-image correspondence.
 The finite grids in this repository check the implementation; they do not prove the global one-to-one/onto statement.
 See
-[concepts and notation](docs/CONCEPTS_AND_NOTATION.md) for the full symbol map.
+[Concepts and notation](docs/CONCEPTS_AND_NOTATION.md) for the complete symbol map.

 ![A compact key pairs the six cube faces and eight vertices by matching identifiers from the weight cube to the weighted Nash image.](docs/assets/t1_s1_s2/T1_cube_correspondence_card_900.png)

-*Matching face and vertex identifiers route the reader through the paper's cube correspondence.
-The card is a map key, not a numerical proof of global bijectivity.*
+*Matching identifiers connect faces and vertices of the weight cube to the weighted Nash image.
+This card is a map key, not a numerical proof of global bijectivity.*

-## The research chain
+## The six-part research chain

-### 1. Geometry — T1
+### T1 — Geometry of the Nash Set

+**Question:** How do admissible preference weights generate and organize a Nash set?

-Weights generate scalarized games; their Nash states assemble into a geometric image.
-Cube and prism cases retain the paper parameters, the production--pollution case gives an application, and the nonlinear boundary figure is explicitly schematic.
+Weights define scalarized games, and their Nash equilibria assemble into a geometric image.
+The cube and prism cases retain the paper parameters, the production--pollution case provides an application, and the nonlinear boundary figure is explicitly schematic.

-### 2. Piecewise dynamics — S1 and S2
+### S1 — Stability of Piecewise Game Dynamics

+**Question:** When do decentralized piecewise dynamics approach a compact Nash set, and when can they move away from it?

 A selected pseudo-gradient chooses one own-objective direction for each active agent.
-Branch matrices, determinant signs, eigenstructure, active cones, and theorem assumptions distinguish four stable S1 cases from one unstable case.
+Branch matrices, determinant signs, eigenstructure, active cones, and theorem assumptions distinguish four stable new cases from one unstable new case.
+Trajectories illustrate these classifications; they do not establish them by themselves.
-S2 then separates rank-degenerate stable/unstable constructions from new noncompact constructions.

 ![A stable phase portrait shows a black trajectory entering a purple Nash quadrilateral among styled best-response lines.](docs/assets/t1_s1_s2/S1_stable_case_card_900.png)

-*Stable S1 representative: the analytic branch and theorem checks classify the case; the trajectory illustrates that classification.*
+*Stable S1 representative: analytic branch and theorem checks classify the case; the trajectory illustrates that classification.*

 ![An unstable phase portrait highlights a magenta dashed outward eigenray witness within a purple Nash quadrilateral.](docs/assets/t1_s1_s2/S1_unstable_case_card_900.png)